 Group Change Visualization

 The node list view now has a visual summary of the most recent changes to each node.
 If the last scan had an error or a node has gone offline, there will be a red or black bar on the far left.
 Hovering the node name will show the scan status.
-To the right of the node name you get a summary of the last diff.
-Hovering each segment of the visualization will tell you how many of each item changed.
+To the right of the node name you will see a visual summary of how many changes happened to each type of configuration in the last change.
+Each segment of the visualization represents one type of configuration item that UpGuard monitors– files, ports, users, group policies for Windows– so that it is easy to visually determine whether a group of servers were updated indentically or whether your last change introduced configuration drift.

 All the information needed to perform a CSTAR assessment is bundled into the UpGuard platform.
 Learn more about CSTAR.